Azure/ARO-HCP/dev-infrastructure/docs/development-setup.md

 * `az login` with your Red Hat email
 * Register the needed [AFEC](https://aka.ms/afec) feature flags using `cd dev-infrastructure && make feature-registration
 * __NOTE:__ This will take awhile, you will have to wait until they're in a registered state.
+* Your Red Hat account has been added to the ARO HCP Engineering App Developer group in Azure portal.
+This will give your account access to resources on Azure for development purposes.
+Please reach out to your manager or team lead to add you to this group.

 ## Infrastructure